a luster glazed earthenware vase

 decorated by Dirk Gijsbert Bordewijk with fish and flowering aquatic foliage against a cream ground, printed factory mark with painted mark ONTW: C.J.
 LANOOY and monogram D.G.B.
 High 30½ cm, 12 inch, 1906-1907

-On loan to the Gemeentemuseum Den Haag for the exhibition ‘Art Nouveau in The Netherlands’, 21 April till 28 October 2018
+~The vase was on loan to the Gemeentemuseum Den Haag for the exhibition ‘Art Nouveau in The Netherlands’, 21 April till 28 October 2018~

 Haga Purmerend Pottery Factory

 At the start of the twentieth century, Purmerend was an important centre of Dutch Art Nouveau earthenware production.
 One of the most influential factories was Haga Pottery Factory.
 In its short three years of existence, the factory excelled at creating sculptures and producing decorative earthenware.

 In 1904, Haga was a joint venture of Haga Terracotta and Earthenware Factory from The Hague, who owned the designs made by H.F.
 Antheunis, and the N.S.A.
 Brantjes & Co. from Purmerend.
 In addition to earthenware vases, pitchers and jugs, the factory produced plastic artifacts based on models and figurines designed by H.F.
 Antheunis.
 Acclaimed sculptors like Henry Texeira de Mattos and A.F.H.
 Falise have designed sculptures for Haga.